-For the work-from-home body who needs the ultimate ultrawide monitor for multi-tasking, say hello to LG's 34WL50S.
+For the work-from-home body who needs the ultimate ultrawide monitor for multi-tasking, say hello to this LG monitor.

-The Full HD monitor gives you 2560 x 1080 resolution for a sharp image, with HDR 10 backing this up and elevating colors and brightness.
+The Full HD monitor gives you 2560 x 1080 resolution for a sharp image, with HDR 10 backing this up and elevating colours and brightness.